-10. This will open up the incident so that you can analyze what caused the unusually high ART.
+10. This will open up the incident so where you can analyze what caused the unusually high ART.

-11. You can then leave a comment to the agent about the ticket providing feedback or coaching.
+11. You can then leave a comment to the Agent, providing feedback and coaching advice.

-12. The agent will then see a purple speech bubble pop up next to the ART metric on their scorecard.
+12. The agent will then see a purple speech balloon pop-up next to the ART metric on their Scorecard.